ceremcem/ractive-synchronizer/README.md

 })
 ```

-### 2. Create a synchronizer proxy
+### 2. Make it async

-1. Create a synchronizer proxy with your original component's name
+2. Create a synchronizer proxy with your original component's name

         Ractive.partials.foo = getSynchronizer();

-2. Add `ASYNC` postfix to your original component name
+1. Add `ASYNC` postfix to your original component name

         Ractive.components.fooASYNC = Ractive.extend(...)

-### 3. Load your component asynchronously

 1. Remove `fooASYNC` component from your bundle.
 Load it at any time (preferably sometime after `Ractive.oncomplete`) by any transport method (`<script>`, XHR, websockets, etc.) you like.
 2. Set `@shared.deps._all` flag to `true` when your ASYNC component is available.